qwjhvbxi/SAEV/README.md

 1. R.Iacobucci et al., Frequency Control Reserve Provision from a Fleet of Shared Autonomous Electric Vehicles.
 IEEE MT-ITS 2021
 1. R.Iacobucci, J.D.Schmöcker.
 Dynamic pricing for ride-hailing services considering relocation and mode choice.
 IEEE MT-ITS 2021

-## Setup
+## Quick start

+To test the model, you can run the example data.
+This is based on the New York yellow taxicab data for 2018, available at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page .
+Run `main`.
+The function will list the available simulation scenarios.
+At first installation, only one scenario will be available (`NYC2018`), so select `1`.

+## Advanced setup (not necessary)

+The model tends to create large savefiles.
+For this reason, it is better to have the folder with savefiles in a location with enough space separated from the code.
-To setup the model, first run:
+To setup a data folder in another location, you can run:

 `setup`

 This will prompt you to choose a folder where to save output files and parameters.
-The model tends to create large savefiles.
-For this reason, it is better to have the folder with savefiles in a location with enough space separated from the code.

 ## Using the model